The LTS philosophy, releases, updates and repositories explained

 Since we launched Ubuntu Pro’s Expanded Security Maintenance for additional packages, and we now integrate more closely with public cloud update management tools, more people have been asking us about the Ubuntu archive and how this is divided and security patched.
 In this blog we will therefore explain Ubuntu releases, how the Ubuntu archive is divided into different sections and how we deliver Ubuntu updates.

-This blog is the first in a two part series by John Chittum (Engineering Manager, CPC) and Aaron Whitehouse (Senior Public Cloud Enablement Director) on how to keep your Ubuntu cloud instances secure and stable.
+This blog is the first in a three-part series by John Chittum (Engineering Manager, CPC) and Aaron Whitehouse (Senior Public Cloud Enablement Director) on how to keep your Ubuntu cloud instances secure and stable.
 The first step to understanding how to keep your Ubuntu instances stable and up-to-date is to understand the philosophy of Ubuntu’s Long Term Support (LTS) releases, how the archive is structured and how packages are updated.

 Creating an Ubuntu release